shinydolphin/sailingwiththegods/README.md

 # Setup

-This Build uses Unity 2019.4.9f1
+This Build uses Unity [2019.4.9f1](unityhub://2019.4.9f1/50fe8a171dd9)

+Clicking that version link will auto-launch the installer in [Unity Hub](https://unity3d.com/get-unity/download), which we recommend.

 While the main game code is open source, the game depends on a private repo for assets purchased from the Unity Asset Store.
 This should go in the ```Assets/_Proprietary``` folder.
 Access to the proprietary repo is limited, but if it is missing the project will populate with open source fallback assets upon loading for the first time in Unity.

 ## Setup Using SourceTree (recommended)
-* Check if you have / need access to the proprietary repo
+* Check if you have / need access to the proprietary repo, and create a Github account if you have not
+  * Send your Github username to Kevin for access
 * Download and Install SourceTree
   * If asked, say you want embedded git, and you don't want mercurial
   * When asked if you want Bitbucket Server or Bitbucket, click "Skip"